Marine Air Control Group 28: Reactivation through the 1980s

 Marine Wing Headquarters Group 2 (MWHG-2) of the 2nd Marine Aircraft Wing was reactivated on 2 January 1956 at MCAS Cherry Point, North Carolina.
 Its composition at that time included Headquarters and Headquarters Squadron 2 and Marine Air Control Squadron 7 (MACS-7).
 The fledgling organization began to grow when, in 1963, it was administratively assigned the 3d Light Antiaircraft Missile Battalion (3rd LAAM).
 Its growth was short lived however, for in 1965 MACS-7 was directed to deploy to Okinawa, Japan and subsequently saw duty in the Republic of Vietnam.
 Upon completing its service in Vietnam, MACS-7 was reassigned for duty with the 3rd Marine Aircraft Wing at Marine Corps Air Station El Toro, California.

 In May 1966, the Group was again re-designated; it would now be known as Marine Air Control Group 2.
 It was this year that 3d LAAM Battalion became administratively and operationally under the control of the Group.
 Re-designation occurred once more in 1967 when the Group was assigned its present-day moniker Marine Air Control Group 28.

 With its new designation came additional support and control organizations in the form of Marine Air Support Squadron 1 and Marine Air Control Squadron 5.
-MACS-5 was activated and assigned to support Fleet Marine Force Aviation operation at Marine Corps Air Station Beaufort, South Carolina.
+MACS-5 was activated and assigned to support Fleet Marine Force Aviation operations at Marine Corps Air Station Beaufort, South Carolina.

-The Group's expanding support and control responsibilities were examined and in 1971 it was determined that the critical function of Wing communications would be added to that of the Group's communications capabilities.
+The Group's expanding support and control responsibilities were reexamined and in 1971 it was determined that the critical function of Wing communications needed to be added to the Group's communications capabilities.
 This consolidation joined the organizational colors of Marine Wing Communications Squadron 28 with those of H&HS-28, 3d LAAM Battalion, MASS-1, MACS-5, and MACS-6 under the senior banner of MACG-28.

 In 1973, the capability of a shoulder-launched missile was introduced into the Group.
 A Forward Area Air Defense (FAAD) platoon was activated and placed under the administrative and operational control of 3d LAAM Battalion.
 The activation of the FAAD platoon enhanced air defense of aviation vital areas and introduce a close-in air defense capability for maneuver units or security missions.
 April 1976 introduced the consolidation of air traffic control assets within the Marine Air Wing and a new squadron.
 Marine Air Traffic Control Squadron 28 (MATCS-28), joined ranks as the newest member of the Marine Air Command and Control System.

 The tactical advantages, increased capabilities and innovative employment offered by shoulder-launched missiles led to the creation of a FAAD Battery.
 This enhanced capability was formally introduced in October 1983 as the 2d Forward Area Air Defense Battery stood-up and took its place in the organizational structure of MACG-28.